giosumarin/ICPR2020_sHAM/README.md

 This repository contains the code allowing to reproduce the results described in G. Marinò et al., _Compression strategies and space-conscious representations for deep neural networks_, accepted at the forthcoming [ICPR](https://www.micc.unifi.it/icpr2020/) conference.
-The original contribution is [available](ICPR2020_sHAM.pdf) for reviewing purposes of a companion paper currently submitted at the [RRPR](https://rrpr2020.sciencesconf.org/) conference.
+The original contribution is [available](ICPR2020_sHAM.pdf) for reviewing purposes of a companion paper currently submitted to the [RRPR](https://rrpr2020.sciencesconf.org/) conference.